karanpratapsingh/system-design/README.md

 This strategy divides the rows into different partitions based on a hashing algorithm rather than grouping database rows based on continuous indexes.

 The disadvantage of this method is that dynamically adding/removing database servers becomes expensive.
+This expense arises because a key's shard is often determined by a formula like `hash(key) % number_of_servers`.
+When a server is added or removed, `number_of_servers` changes, altering the result of the formula for nearly every key and requiring a massive rebalancing of data across the system.

 ### List-Based